fivetran/dbt_quickbooks/models/docs.md

+# Table Definitions

+{% docs ap_ar_enhanced_table %}
+Table that unions all accounts payable records from int_quickbooks__bill_join and all accounts receivable records from int_quickbooks__invoice_join while also adding customer, vendor, address, and department level detail to the accounts payable and receivable records.
+Further, date and amount calculations are included to show if the payable/receivable has been fully paid and/or paid on time.
+{% enddocs %}

+{% docs cash_flow_statement_table %}
+Table that provides all line items necessary to construct a cash flow statement.
+{% enddocs %}

+{% docs expenses_sales_enhanced_table %}
+Table that unions all expense records from int_quickbooks__expenses_union and all sales records from the int_quickbooks__sales_union while also adding  customer, vendor, and department level detail to the expense and sales records.
+{% enddocs %}

+{% docs general_ledger_table %}
+Table that unions all records from each model within the double_entry_transactions directory.
+The table end result is a comprehensive general ledger with an offsetting debit and credit entry for each transaction.
+{% enddocs %}

+{% docs general_ledger_by_period_table %}
+Table that pulls general ledger account level balances per period from int_quickbooks__general_ledger_balances while also creating an offsetting Retained Earnings entry for Revenue - Expenses per year to be added as single Equity line balance per year.
+{% enddocs %}

+{% docs profit_and_loss_table %}
+Table containing all revenue and expense account classes by calendar year and month enriched with account type, class, and parent information.
+{% enddocs %}

+# Field Definitions

 {% docs account_class %}
 Class of the account associated
 {% enddocs %}

 {% docs account_id %}
 The identifier of the account associated
 {% enddocs %}

 {% docs account_name %}
 Name of the account associated
 {% enddocs %}

 {% docs account_number %}